 Introducing the executive car for those who admire French styling, innovation and superlative design.
 The DS5 is the company’s first standalone vehicle model since detaching from parent company Citroen in 2014.
 DS5 leasing offers a driving experience packed full of features, including, but not limited to: alloy wheels, Bluetooth, DAB Radio, touchscreen SAT NAV and dual-zone climate control and more.

-Although considered a bit of a left field choice by some drivers, the latest models have seen improvements to the suspension setup, complementing the extraordinary ride quality even further, now overall being better than ever, being a terrifically quirky alternative to some of the more run of the mill, mundane selections out there.
+Although considered a bit of a left field choice by some drivers, the latest models have seen improvements to the suspension setup, complementing the extraordinary ride quality even further.
+So, if you are looking for something a bit different, take a look at our DS5 lease deals below and contact us today.

 On the move, the improved DS5 is a huge improvement on the original Citroen-badged version of this car, primarily because its ride quality has been transformed.
 This is thanks to the installation of shock absorbers fitted with what the DS people call ‘PLV’ (or Pre-loaded Linear Valve’) technology which limits sudden changes in damping force.
 As a result, this enhanced model soaks up bumps and dips in the road far more effectively and over poor surfaces, you don’t feel the vibrations and impacts that were all too evident before.